nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ***

-In this post we looked at few different flavours of JavaScript functional libraries together with some nice to know methods for each of them.

-We now know why we should care, how to do chaining, composition and currying with them.
+We now know why we should care about some functional libraries, how to do chaining, composition and currying with them.
 For more info check their respective documentations:

 - [Underscore on DevDocs.io](http://devdocs.io/underscore/)
 - [lodash on DevDocs.io](http://devdocs.io/lodash/)
 - [Ramda docs](http://ramdajs.com/docs/)

+***

+Is worth mentioning that there is a version of lodash that comes packed with functionFirst dataLast APIs and auto-currying.
+Curious?
+Check [lodash-fp](https://github.com/lodash/lodash-fp)